LADY IN THE PEW

 He remembered what he’d been told once, long ago, when his faith still felt like fire: that it wasn’t the church that brought you closer to God.
 The connection was the Word itself—your Bible, the pages dog-eared and thumbed, the ink trembling with promise if you let it.
 The rest of it, the sermons and the spectacles, were nothing more than a slick telemarketer’s pitch.
 Playing telephone with a man in a suit who promised you God’s love for the low price of loyalty and tithe.
 A pyramid scheme of salvation, selling you a place at the top that never came.

-But he’d admit it—quietly, if not aloud, because admitting it made his stomach turn—that he had let himself fall away.
+But he’d admit—quietly, if not aloud, because admitting it made his stomach turn—that he had let himself fall away.
 He had tried to hold onto the Bible, had tried to clutch at the words like driftwood in stormwater, but they never carried him far.
 He read them, yes.
 Page after page.
 But the words skittered across his brain without sinking in, nothing more than black ants crawling over a pale field.
 No comprehension.
 No understanding.
 And not because God had turned His back, but because he had locked the doors of his own mind.
 He hadn’t allowed himself to understand.
 He hadn’t dared.

-Now, standing in this grand Broadway theater, staring at the pulpit that glared back at him like a prop on an abandoned stage, he wondered if God still remembered him—or if God had moved on, leaving him in the dust of his own disbelief.
+Now, standing in this grand broadway theater, staring at the pulpit that glared back at him like a prop on an abandoned stage, he wondered if God still remembered him—or if God had moved on, leaving him in the dust of his own disbelief.

 He slid into a seat that felt more AMC than pew—cushion swallowing him a little, armrest with a cupholder for coffee or communion juice.
 A girl about his age crossed the aisle and lowered herself onto the bench beside him.
 She wore a loose blouse with the sleeves tugged uneven at the wrists, as if she hadn’t cared enough to smooth them down.
 Her hair was pulled back in a way that looked more like necessity than style, the kind of half-done gesture you make after only a quick glance in the mirror.